 ENTRANCE FEES, SUBSCRIPTIONS AND OTHER DUES

-6.2 In addition to any amount payable by the member under clause 6.1, a member of the Society shall pay to the Society an annual membership fee of $10.
-Persons becoming members in the first half of the financial year shall pay a full year's subscription; persons joining in the second half of the financial year shall pay half the annual subscription.
+6.1 A member of the Society shall pay to the Society an annual membership fee of $20.
+Persons becoming members in the first half of the financial year shall pay a full year’s subscription; persons joining in the second half of the financial year shall pay half the annual subscription.

-6.3 For retiree and student memberships, the entrance fee is waived and the yearly subscription is reduced by half.
+6.2 For retiree memberships, the yearly subscription is reduced by half.
 Student memberships are free up to undergraduate level.

 7.2 The liability of a member of the Society to contribute towards the payment of the debts and liabilities of the Society or the costs, charges and expenses of the winding up of the Society is limited to the amount unpaid by the member in respect of membership of the Society as required by clauses 6.1 and 6.2 above.

 7.3 Resignation of membership is by way of written notice to the Secretary of the member’s intention to resign and, upon the expiration of the period of notice, the member ceases to be a member.

 7.4 A person ceases to be a member of the Society if the person –